 The National Health Service Act 2006 states that the Chief Executive is the Accounting Officer of the NHS Foundation Trust.
-The relevant responsibilities of the accounting officer, including their responsibility for the propriety and regularity of public finances for which they are answerable, are set out in the NHS Foundation Trust Accounting Officer Memorandum issued by the Independent Regulator NHS Foundation Trusts ("Monitor").
+The relevant responsibilities of the accounting officer, including their responsibility for the propriety and regularity of public finances for which they are answerable and for the keeping of proper accounts, as set out in the NHS Foundation Trust Accounting Officer Memorandum issued by Monitor.